by Pat Leavy

 It’s also fun.
 Crews are rigging and welding while others move mountains of earth and still more folks study construction drawings and point, all with accompanying hardhats illuminating a Lego town being built with Tonka trucks.

-Beyond the wonderful expectations of what the Center will bring to Bay Harbor and surrounding communities, there’s always joy in the anticipation.
+Beyond the wonderful expectations of what the Center will bring to Bay Harbor homes and surrounding condo communities, there’s always joy in the anticipation.
 There’s always joy in the concept as it comes to fruition.
 There will be a stage for theater, dance, music, movies, and even intellectual dialogue.
 The Rooftop Terrace will offer extraordinary viewing of the surrounding landscape, and the Donor Lounge will be available for pre- and post-cocktails and refreshments.

 If you’re not lucky enough to have property within Bay Harbor proper, there’s ample parking for those driving in from Walloon Lake, Petoskey, Harbor Springs, or perhaps as far away as Burt Lake.